9 Patio Dining Ideas to Get Your Garden Ready for Al Fresco Eating

 6. Add Garden Accessories

-Outdoor cushions look stylish placed on benches or chairs around the table, whilst throws serve the dual purpose of adding texture to the look along with extra warmth.
-Weatherproof placemats and coasters are also essential for any outdoor dining setting as they will not only protect tables from heat and spillages but will also add an additional pop of pattern or colour.
+Outdoor pillows look stylish placed on benches or chairs around the table, whilst throws serve the dual purpose of adding texture to the look along with extra warmth.
+Weatherproof placemats and coasters are also essential for any outdoor dining setting as they will not only protect tables from heat and spillages but will also add an additional pop of pattern or color.

 Accessories can make or break any room in the home and it is exactly the same in the garden.
 As with any interior space, purely focusing on just the key elements such as furniture, lighting and other essentials can leave a space looking bare and lacking in personality.
 Ensure your unique style is shown off just as much outside as it is in by finishing the patio with a selection of accessories.

 7. Make Sure Your Patio Stays Cozy